 This course examines the characteristics and needs of students who are identified under the 13 federally defined categories of disabilities.
-Emphasis is on investigating the complexity of these needs and the specially designed instruction that meets them.
-Research-based frameworks such as UDL, as well as inclusionary practices within the life of the classroom will be addressed.
+Emphasis on investigating the complexity of these needs and the specially designed instruction that meets them.
+Research-based frameworks such as UDL and other strategies that support inclusionary practices within the life of the classroom will be addressed.
 Prerequisite: Special Education 111.
 3 Credits.